Hjjan/3046/README.md

-**This project aims to do a discourse analysis of the Register of Premier League**
+**This project aims to do a discourse analysis of the Register of Premier League broadcast**

 PLease collect the scripts of football Football Commentary and add to this github database with the format **name_script no.**
 example: moses_script1